kyle138/SLS-S3Uploader/README.md

   - Update **config.json**:
     - **expup** - Timeout for upload parts in seconds, defaults to 24h
     - **expdn** - Timeout for download URL, defaults to 7 days (Maximum)
+    - **keypairid** - Keypair ID created during CloudFront configuration
+    - **privatekey** - Private Key associated with the Keypair ID stored on a single line with carriage returns and linebreaks replaced with '\n'
+- **